Share This Article

 K-Pop's Malicious Comment Crisis

-South Korea's online hate problem isn't abstract.
+South Korea's online hate problem is not abstract.
 The K-pop industry has lost artists to the psychological toll of relentless cyberbullying.
 The consequences have been devastating and well-documented, from depression and anxiety to careers cut short, to tragedies that shocked the world and forced an industry-wide reckoning with how it protects its talent.

 For years, the standard playbook for agencies was to issue vague warnings ("we will take legal action") and then do nothing.
 Fans called it the "last warning" meme.
 Statements were released, screenshots were collected, and nothing happened.
 The commenters kept commenting.